RITUAL: Random Image Transformations as a Universal Anti-hallucination Lever in Large Vision Language Models: Experiments

-In~\Cref{tab:MME_hallucination}, we compare the results on the MME-hallucination subset~\cite{fu2024mme} to verify the model's effectiveness in reducing various types of hallucinations beyond object existence.
-When combined with LLaVA-1.5~\cite{liu2023visual}, \Ours outperforms all counterparts across both object-level (Existence and Count) and attribute-level (Position and Color) evaluations.
-With InstructBLIP~\cite{dai2024instructblip}, while M3ID~\cite{favero2024multi} shows a slight advantage in Count and Position, \Ours surpasses the baseline and other contrastive decoding methods in the total score.
-Moreover, when combined with existing methods like VCD~\cite{leng2023mitigating} and M3ID, \textbf{\Ours} exhibits further performance enhancement. \Ours exhibits lower performance in Count and Position tasks due to the inherent challenges associated with specific transformations.
-For instance, tasks like Count may be impacted by cropping transformations that alter the visible quantity of objects, while Position accuracy may be affected by flipping transformations that change the spatial arrangement of objects.
+\textbf{Results on MME-Hallucination.} In~\Cref{tab:MME_hallucination}, we compare the results on the MME-hallucination benchmark~\citep{fu2024mme} to assess the model's effectiveness in reducing various types of hallucinations.
+When combined with LLaVA-1.5~\citep{liu2023visual}, our approach consistently outperforms all counterparts across both object-level (Existence and Count) and attribute-level (Position and Color) evaluations.
+With InstructBLIP~\citep{dai2024instructblip}, while other methods show slight advantages in specific metrics like Count and Position, our method still surpasses the baseline and other contrastive decoding methods in overall Total Score.
+Some reductions in performance on Count and Position tasks can be attributed to certain transformations: for example, cropping can reduce visible object quantity, impacting the Count score, and flipping can alter spatial relationships, affecting Position score. \Oursplus addresses these limitations by adaptively selecting the most suitable transformations based on self-feedback, thereby overcoming challenges associated with individual transformations and improving performance.
+With mPLUG-Owl2, our method demonstrates strong performance as well, particularly excelling in Existence and Color tasks.